mfarache/jekyll-now/_posts/2017-12-11-Url-Shortener-with-openfaas.md

 Reviewing samples from OpenFaaS github repositories, it seems that a  good practice is breaking down your code in two parts

+*index.js*

-index.js: Which mainly read from STD input and delegates processing to a handler function which does the job.
+It reads from standard input and delegates processing to a handler function which does the job.
+We can always use this approach, so we can focus on our function logic in the *handler.js* code.

 ```js
 "use strict"